rumineykova/android-lab/README.md

 handlers for the click event for both buttons. </br>
 __(bonus)Level 4.5__: Add another button 'Add a new D-icebreaker'. </br>
 Clicking on the button takes you on another screen with a text box where you can input a new ice-breaker rule. </br>
 There are two nuttons on the screen: cancel and save.
-Clicking either of them takes you back to the previous screen.
+Clicking either of them takes you back to the previous screen. </br>
+Read here how to start a [new activity](https://developer.android.com/training/basics/firstapp/starting-activity)

 ## Part IIIb:  Working with external APIs: Share your score on slack! :hash:
 __Level 5__: Add a finish button on the main Activity screen, clicking the button sends you to a new screen </br>